jboehmig/forms-library/series-seed/preferred-stock-investment-agreement.md

   "Series Seed Board Member Count" means [Number of Seed Board Members].

-  "Common Control Holders" means the Key Holders *[who are then providing services to the company as employees]* [optional provision in italics].
+  "Common Control Holders" means the Key Holders (who are then providing services to the company as employees) _(optional provision in previous parens)_.

 * (3.)
 TERM SHEET DEFINITIONS.